by Matt Bishop

 The Audit practice will deploy 150 smart glasses this year, enabling the firm to conduct remote inventory reviews supported by a system of quality control.
 The new technology enhances audit quality, while protecting the health and safety of those who work for the companies we audit, as well as our professionals, by bringing market-leading innovation to inventory observations.

-“We made a proactive investment in virtual technology last year that has enabled us to respond effectively to challenges posed by the COVID-19 health crisis,” said Audit Chief Technology Officer Matt Bishop, noting that the Audit practice began piloting the technology with several engagement teams more than a year ago.
-“We are confident this technology will be part of our toolkit to enhance audit quality and deliver an exceptional client experience in a post-pandemic environment."
+Last year, the Audit practice made a proactive investment in virtual technology that enabled it to respond effectively to challenges posed by the COVID-19 health crisis.
+It began piloting the technology with several engagement teams at that time.
+The practice expects to incorporate the technology into its toolkit to enhance audit quality and deliver an exceptional client experience in a post-pandemic environment.

 Smart Glasses are another tool to be paired with today’s tech-savvy auditors, but they don’t replace auditors’ professional skepticism, said Christian Peo, National Managing Partner, Audit Quality and Professional Practice.